The Hovel – Suffolk

 Children: This is a dreamy retreat for a couple to enjoy some quality time together.

 Furry Friends: Pets are welcome to stay with you here.

 Service: Daily housekeeping service.
 Chefs, activities and experiences can all be organised for you.

-Price from: £535 per night (minimum 3 night stay at weekends).
+Low Season Price From: £535 per night (minimum 3 night stay at weekends).

 A magical little retreat, secluded in remote countryside, The Hovel is surrounded by meadows, hidden in the woodland and sits by a stream.
 The name is deceptive as this cottage is a picture postcard rural escape, with a stylishly contemporary and luxurious interior.
 The kitchen is spacious and the bedroom features a romantic copper bath with a private hot tub outside.
 Explore the coastline and villages of the area, or just hunker down and be at one with nature.